-Located in Eloy, Arizona, this facility is comprised of approximately nine hectares of land.
-Operations include two pressure treating cylinders for oil-borne and water-borne preservatives and treated and white wood storage yards.
+This facility's operations include a water-borne preservative treating system and a white wood storage yard.
 The facility has siding connected to the Union Pacific ("UP") railway main line and primarily manufactures residential lumber.

-They were no capital expenditures dedicated to the facility during the year ended December 31, 2022.
+They were no capital expenditures dedicated to the facility during the year ended December 31, 2023.